Overview of the Burton Awards

 Not-for-Profit, Academic, and Cultural Effort

-The Burton Foundation is a volunteer, not-for-profit academic and educational organization concentrating on major accomplishments in law.
+The Burton Foundation is a volunteer, not-for-profit academic and educational organization concentrating on recognizing and rewarding major accomplishments in law.
 It defrays the costs for the program’s judges, winners, speakers, noted guests, and students who attend the awards program.

 William C. Burton, Esq.